Bruce Prichard

 Prichard has also previously worked for Houston Wrestling, the Global Wrestling Federation, Total Nonstop Action Wrestling, and Major League Wrestling.
 Since 2016, Prichard has co-hosted the Something to Wrestle with Bruce Prichard podcast with Conrad Thompson.

 Professional wrestling career

 Houston Wrestling (1973–1987)

 Prichard began his career in 1973 working for Paul Boesch's Houston Wrestling promotion out of Houston, Texas.
 At 10 years old, he sold posters at the Sam Houston Coliseum with great success.
-At 12, he worked as assistant director of television.
-At 14, he acted as a ring announcer.
+He worked as assistant director of television at age 12 and acted as a ring announcer at age 14.
 Due to Boesch's working relationship with Bill Watts' Universal Wrestling Federation in the 1980s, Prichard would also act as ring announcer for some UWF shows.
 As Houston Wrestling became defunct in 1987, Prichard was hired by the World Wrestling Federation.

 World Wrestling Federation (1987–1991)

 Early years (1987–1988)

 After entering the World Wrestling Federation in 1987 shortly after WrestleMania III, he first occasionally worked as an announcer for the WWF's television programs alongside Mike McGuirk and "The Duke of Dorchester" Pete Doherty and occasionally Bobby "The Brain" Heenan, before creating the Brother Love character.